openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/05-querying-the-resources.md

 kubectl api-resources
 ```

-Another point of confusion that can arise when looking at different information about Kubernetes, is that commands such as `oc get` and `oc describe` accept multiple formats for passing the name of a resource.
+Another point of confusion that can arise when looking at different information about Kubernetes, is that commands such as `kubectl get` and `kubectl describe` accept multiple formats for passing the name of a resource.
 As well as being able to say:

 ```execute
 kubectl get deployment/blog